RedHat-UX/red-hat-design-system/docs/theming/color-palettes.md

 **color theme** as needed.
 Page authors *do not need to and should not customize* colors of consumer elements.

-Color context containers can be nested, such that child elements will always adopt the color theme corresponding to the nearest container's palette.
+Color palette containers can be nested, such that child elements will always adopt the color theme corresponding to the nearest container's palette.

 Extending our card example from above, if our page author then adds an `<rh-cta>` to the card, it will *automatically* adopt the dark color theme.
 The page author need not and should not customize the CTA.

 <div class="card-snippet-grid">